QuTech-Delft/qtt/README.md

 * Qcodes: the basic framework
 * [qtt](https://github.com/VandersypenQutech/qtt): contains additional functionality and algorithms
+* [spin-projects](https://github.com/VandersypenQutech/spin-projects): Contains hardware descriptions for experimential setups and project data.

-* [stations](https://github.com/VandersypenQutech/stations): Contains hardware descriptions for experimential setups.
+* (OLD) [stations](https://github.com/VandersypenQutech/stations): Contains hardware descriptions for experimential setups.
 There should be only one version of this repository and it should always match the current hardware.
-* [users](https://github.com/VandersypenQutech/users): contains scripts and functions written by individual users
+* (OLD) [users](https://github.com/VandersypenQutech/users): contains scripts and functions written by individual users

 ## Installation